 Original Art work by Richard Sunderland

-Dartmoor to the City is an ongoing visual project and possibly the source of a string of connected concepts for my work.
-Time, history and geography, Plymouth has evolved on Devonian Limestone formed 300,000 years ago.
+Dartmoor to the City is a large ongoing visual project, and possibly the source of a string of connected concepts in my work.
+Time, history and geography, how my environment currently Plymouth has evolved on Devonian Limestone which began to be formed formed 300,000 years ago.
 The stone has been quarried and used to create many of the surviving historic buildings of Plymouth.
 So the fabric of the City is important, as is the fabric of the land that surrounds us with shapes and forms created by the rivers Plym and Tamar, leading to the Sound.

-Walking through the suburbs of Plymouth everything leads to the sea.
-With the canvas work for this exhibition, the palette attempts to replicate blue greys, purples, greens, ochres and more greys originating from the landscape.
+Walking through the suburbs of Plymouth everything leads to the sea, or walking out of the city everything leads to Dartmoor.
+The canvas work, the palette used attempts to replicate blue greys, purples, greens, ochres and more greys originating from the landscape.
 The sedimentation of the pigments mix and spread freely with a brush stroke making a trail or mark, as they dry they revert back to states which produce dramatic colour combinations, almost like the Devonian Limestone in the Royal William Yard, which was once sediment before it became stone.